Wes0617/SecuroSurf/README.md

 ## Credits & Thanks

-This program is inspired by [_Guardian_](https://gitlab.com/digitalarc/guardian) (and [_Guardian by Speyedr_](https://gitlab.com/Speyedr/guardian-fastload-fix)).
-Many thanks to them, as they provided the initial input and info necessary to start this project. _Guardian_ is still developed, and I try to contribute to it as well.
+This program is inspired by [_Guardian_](https://gitlab.com/digitalarc/guardian), and [_Guardian by Speyedr_]( https://gitlab.com/Speyedr/guardian-fastload-fix).
+Many thanks to them, as they provided the initial input and info necessary to start this project.
+In particular to [_Speyedr_](https://github.com/Speyedr), which figured out the first proof of concept.
 Also, thanks to my friend Robert B. for helping me out with _Python_, and many thanks to the guinea pigs (B. and B.) that helped to test this application.